0-tree/EIG3_IAFlash/README.rst

 EIG3_IAFlash
 ============

+	Preventing the burden of false contravensions.

-A simple showcase of ideas for the `AIFlash` project.
+This project is a simple showcase of ideas for the `AIFlash` project.

 Roadmap